Current Panel Members

 Dean of the Faculté de Foresterie, Géographie et Géomatique since 2020, Nancy Gélinas is also a full professor in the Department of Wood and Forest Sciences.
 She holds a doctorate in forest sciences from Université Laval, with a specialization in forest economics.
 Her research focuses on a variety of social and economic aspects including the economic valuation of environmental services, timber industries, integrated resource management, the participation of forest communities in resource management and agroforestry, always in a socio-economic perspective.
 Her work and research interests are deployed at different scales, from local to international.

-Sharon Jean-Philippe, Professor of Urban Forestry, The University of Tennessee, Knoxville, Tennessee
+Sharon Jean-Philippe (Vice-Chair), Professor of Urban Forestry, The University of Tennessee, Knoxville, Tennessee

 Sharon Jean-Philippe is Professor of Urban Forestry and the Urban Forestry State Extension Specialist at the University of Tennessee.
 She is the faculty advisor for all students majoring in forestry in the urban forestry concentration and is the primary director of summer internship opportunities for students across multiple disciplines.
 She teaches courses in forestry that address vegetation establishment, management, and removal across an urban - rural gradient, legal issues, vegetation utility management, and the effects of societal influences on green infrastructure.
 Her Extension appointment affords her the opportunity to work with Extension agents and specialists, as well as directly with Tennesseans, to help them with their urban forest needs.
 In addition, she develops Extension outreach opportunities that educate and highlight climatology, enhance human benefits of urban forests, and increase economic value of green infrastructure to cities.
 Dr. Jean-Philippe was appointed to the Tennessee Forestry Commission as the Representative of the Public-at-Large (2020 – 2024) and is the faculty director for Tennessee Champion Tree Program and the Community Riparian Restoration Program.